 Methods for Choosing Your Starting Equipment

-The Player’s Handbook presents two methods for selecting your starting equipment, and they’re both great.
+The Player’s Handbook presents two methods for selecting your starting equipment, and they both work well for most characters.

 The default method of selecting your starting equipment is to take the items listed in your class’s description under “Equipment”.
 This will be formatted as a series of bullet points, each bullet presenting one or more options.
 You select one option from each bullet point which presents multiple options.
 In addition, you add the equipment granted by your background.